andremanns/Modelling-the-Abundance-of-UK-Butterflies/README.md

 ### Figure 5d: Large Skipper
 <p align='left'><image src='images/species_insights/relative_abundance_l_skipper.png' width=600></p>

 ###### *Figure 5d: Annual abundance was computed by taking a geometric mean of all RA indices for a species in a particular year.
 The smoothed trend was compiled by extracting median annual predictions from the 'bootstrapped' stage 2 GAM model.
 For more information about the GAM models used in this report, see section 2: 'Model Selection' in the [methodology](methodology/README.md).
-For code relating to the stage 2 GAM click [here](code/preparation/gam_stage_2/prep_s2_gam_species_54.ipynb).
+For code relating to the stage 2 GAM optimisation process click [here](code/validation/valid_s2_gam/valid_s2_gam.ipynb).
+Code relating to the final model is available [here](code/preparation/gam_stage_2/prep_s2_gam_species_54.ipynb).
 <br>
 Figure 5d details RA trends for the Large Skipper between 1993 and 2023.
 Long term trends resembled those observed in the other ‘grass skippers’ (the Essex and Small Skipper) with two distinct periods of decline: 1993 to 2006 (-34%), and 2016 onwards (-31%).
 A small ‘rebound’ was observed in between these periods (+13%) but over the study length RA saw a net decrease of 48%.
 An accelerated rate of decline was observed after 2019, with record rates recorded in successive years (-4% in 2020, -7% in 2021, -8% in 2022 and -10% 2023).
 <br><br>